PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation: Method

-\paragraph{Our Metric.} Inspired by prior works~\cite{gururangan2020don, vu2021spot,jiang2022promptbert}, we attempt to construct a semantic space of tasks based on soft prompt and map source-target tasks to this vector space.
+Inspired by prior works~\cite{gururangan2020don, vu2021spot,jiang2022promptbert}, we attempt to construct a semantic space of tasks based on soft prompt and map source-target tasks to this vector space.
 Then, we can measure a cosine similarity between the corresponding task embeddings and use this similarity as prompt transferability.
-In practice, we randomly select parts of samples (denoted as $\mathcal{D}$), \textit{e.g.}, 100 {\zqh (the detailed analysis of the number can be found in Appendix~\ref{appendix_sample})}, from each task as the representative data for fast computation.
-Then, the data is respectively fed into the original PLM $\mathcal{M}$ and the PLM with trained prompt $[\overline{\mathcal{M}};u]$ to obtain the hidden vectors of \texttt{[CLS]}, \textit{i.e.}, $h_{cls}^m$ and $h_{cls}^p$.
-To exactly represent the effect of soft prompt, we use the $\hat{h}=h_{cls}^p-h_{cls}^m$ as the prompt-based task embeddings.
-In this way, we can obtain the corresponding embeddings $\hat{h}_s$ and $\hat{h}_t$ for source and target tasks, which are then used to measure the prompt similarity $sim(\cdot)$ as:
+In practice, {\zqh to avoid domain and label biases, we randomly select parts of samples (denoted as $\mathcal{D}$) for each class, \textit{e.g.}, 50 samples with positive labels and 50 samples with negative labels for the sentiment analysis task} (the detailed analysis of the number can be found in Section~\ref{ablation_sample}), from each task as the representative data for fast computation.
+Then, the data are respectively fed into the original PLM $\mathcal{M}$ and the PLM with trained prompt $[\overline{\mathcal{M}};u]$ to obtain the hidden vectors of \texttt{[CLS]}, \textit{i.e.}, $\mathcal{D} \xrightarrow[\texttt{[CLS]}]{\mathcal{M}} h_{cls}^m$ and $e(\mathcal{D}) \xrightarrow[\texttt{[CLS]}]{\overline{\mathcal{M}},\,u} h_{cls}^p$.
+To exactly represent the effect of soft prompt, we follow Jiang~et~al.~\cite{jiang2022promptbert} and use the $\hat{h}=h_{cls}^p-h_{cls}^m$ as the prompt-based task embeddings for reducing the influence of PLM itself\footnote{As the parameter number of the soft prompt is much smaller than that of PLM itself, the representation difference of different tasks might be more influenced by PLM, which would affect the prediction accuracy.}.
+In this way, we can obtain the corresponding embeddings $\hat{h}_s$ and $\hat{h}_t$ for source and target tasks, which are then used to measure the similarity\footnote{{\zqh Following many previous works~\cite{vu2021spot,su2021transferability,wang2022contrastive}, we use the representative cosine similarity to measure the similarity.
+Exploring more sophisticated similarity metrics (\textit{e.g.}, Manhattan Distance and Jaccard Similarity) may improve the accuracy, but it is not our main focus in this paper.}} $sim(\hat{h}_s,\hat{h}_t)$ as: